Session

 'Re-storing the array in the Session object.

-'This overwrites the values in StoredArray with the new values.
+'This overwrites the values in StoredArray with

 Session("StoredArray") = LocalArray